 The more you know, the more you realize you’ve yet to learn.

-Similar sentiments have been expressed by Einstein, Aristotle, and Disney’s version of Pocahontas.1 Recent graduates will soon face this reality.
+Recent graduates will soon face this reality.
 Some will experience it as a warm invitation into lifelong learning; others, a rude awakening of how little their education pertains to their job.
-And those who don’t feel the need to learn are either aiming too low or manifesting the Dunning-Kruger effect.
+And those who don’t feel the need to learn are either aiming too low or demonstrating the Dunning-Kruger effect.

 I recently visited the Getty Center with an architect.
 In the gift shop, we perused a book documenting the Center’s design.
 She remarked that 3D renderings show us how buildings will appear, but floor plans supply the dimensions to make them possible.
-Likewise, formal education offers the framework of a discipline’s history and theories.
+Likewise, formal education offers an overview of a discipline’s history and theories—what it looks like.
 Experiential learning fills in the details and nuances of practice.

 If you want to develop a certain expertise, immerse yourself in it—above and beyond work obligations.
 Here are tips to get started: